moisam/laylaos/README.md

 1. Download this repository and unzip the zip file
 2. Change directory to the unzipped source directory, e.g. `cd ~/downloads/laylaos-master`
 3. Change directory to the `build-scripts` subdirectory in the source tree: `cd build-scripts`
-4. To run the build (this **has to be done from the `build-scripts` directory**: `./buildos.sh`
+4. To run the build (this **has to be done from the `build-scripts` directory**): `./buildos.sh`
 5. Go grab a coffee or better yet, have some lunch.
-It takes a little over 3 hours to build the whole project!
+It takes a little **over 3 hours** to build the whole project!
-6. Oh, and you need internet connection to download the source of ported software!
+6. Oh, and you need **internet connection** to download the sources of ported software!
-7. When the build is done, create a bootable haddisk image by running: `./create_bootable_disk.sh`
+7. When the build is done, create a bootable harddisk image by running: `./create_bootable_disk.sh`
 8. The bootable disk image is named `bootable_disk.img` and is created by default in the current working directory (you can run `./create_bootable_disk.sh help` to see the list of options)
 9. A `bochsrc` file is automatically created alongside `bootable_disk.img`.
 You can now run Bochs: `bochs -q`
 10. Another script called `qemu.sh` is also created to let you test the OS under QEmu.
-However, you need a TUN/TAP network device to run LaylaOS under QEmu.
+However, you need a TUN/TAP network device to run LaylaOS under QEmu using the provided script.
 You need to first run `sudo ./netprep.sh` to create the network device, then you can proceed with running `qemu.sh`

 # Licenses